AustralianBioCommons/how_to_findable_citable_software/pages/07_doi.md

 ---

-{% include callout.html type="important" content="A DOI is a persistent identifier, and allows unambiguous linking to your software." %}
+**A DOI is a persistent identifier, and allows unambiguous linking to your software.**

 ## How?